lucianocheng/c-programming/README.md

 - Convert the Flash Pointers SWF to a GIF or a more portable format
 - Break out C tester into it's own repository.
+- Fix links in the lab / homework descriptions
+- Find `strings.c` for Lab 1 String Exercise